Student Handbook - Fraternity & Sorority Life Policies

 Fraternity/Sorority Social Events with Alcohol

-In addition to the requires set forth under the Social Events with Alcohol Policy, for all Greek Social Events with Alcohol, the Greek organization is encouraged to comply with the Fraternal Information & Programming Group (FIPG) Risk Management Policy.
-If the FIPG requirements are more stringent than the College requirements, the FIPG requirements shall be followed.
+In addition to the requirements set forth under the Social Events with Alcohol Policy, for all Greek Social Events with Alcohol, the Greek organization is encouraged to comply with the Fraternal Information & Programming Group (FIPG) Risk Management Policy.